terryaney/KatApp/scripts/readme.md

 **`nestedAppInitialized(event: Event, nestedApplication: IKatApp, hostApplication: IKatApp )`**

 This event is triggered after a nested application has been initialized.
-It occurs at the same time as host application's `initialized` event but allows for host application to assign events to the modal application if needed or retain a reference to the nestedApplication for later use.
+It allows for a host application to assign events to the nested application if needed or retain a reference to the nestedApplication for later use.

 ```html
 <!--